thewh1teagle/bitvault/README.md

 ## Features
 - Navigate in your vault items
 - View passwords / notes
+- Find your password / notes by keywords
 - Easily copy vault login details / notes
 - Vault remain encrypted once you exit the app